 Feel free to improve this documentation by clicking on the “Edit on GitHub” link on the top right corner.
-You can also have a look at our “Enhance the Documentation” guide.
+You can also have a look at our “Contribute to documentation” guide.

 I have an error when I upload large files¶

 If you upload a file in an image or a file attribute, check the “max file size” parameter inside the attribute itself.

 In order to achieve this, follow these steps:

 - Go to Settings > Attributes, then open your image or file attribute type.